Dayn9/dayn9.github.io/_posts/projects/2019-04-25-glory-on-the-dance-floor.markdown

 image: /media/class/Glory/God.png
 ---

-A competitive card game about dance battles with greek monsters and gods that I worked on with a team of 5 for a Game Design class
+A competitive card game about dance battles with greek monsters and gods that I worked on with a team of 5 for a Game Design class.

 <!--more-->